Psychological Science

 This course will cover the ethical, legislative, technical, behavioral and management aspects of health and safety practices in human resources.
 Topics include workplace safety, ergonomics, accident investigation, occupational stress, government regulatory agencies, employee assistance programs, wellness programs, and behavioral based safety.
 Prerequisites: Graduate standing.

-Amy Belfi, Assistant Professor
+Amy Belfi, Associate Professor

 PHD Univeristy of Iowa